Guilherme Siqueira: Granada

 In 2010, Siqueira joined Granada on loan as part of a partnership agreement with Udinese in which various players joined Granada from the Italian club.
 In his first season in Spain, Siqueira featured regularly for his new club and helped Granada gain promotion to La Liga, despite being sent off 3 times in 34 league matches.
 After a fine first season with Granada, on 30 June 2011 he penned a four-year contract to remain with the club, as his contract with Udinese expired.

 On 20 March 2012, Siqueira scored an audacious meisteresque dink from the penalty spot against Barcelona in La Liga at the Camp Nou.
 Siqueria soon started to attract from other clubs to sign him.
 At one point, Valencia and Benfica were keen to sign him.
 However, Siqueira signed a further contract extension, which will keep him until 2017.

 At the end of the 2012–13 season, which left the club in 15th position, Siqueira announced he intended to leave the club in the summer transfer window.
 Siqueira, however, denied he wanted to leave the club and said he was happy there in an exclusive interview with Marca.
 Despite this, Siqueria retained interest from English Premier League sides Everton, Liverpool and Stoke City.

-In April 2014, Real Madrid made a bid for Siqueria from Granada and the move was agreed.
+In April 2014, Real Madrid made a bid for Siqueira from Granada and the move was agreed.
 However, this was denied by the club's president, Enrique Pina.